Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @wintershillwine

-You can sip on scrumptious wine either inside the welcoming tasting room or the outside covered patio, complete with views of the Coastal Mountains.
-You’ll be treated to a flight of 5 estate-grown wines, priced at $25 per person (waived with any $100 purchase).
+You can sip on scrumptious wine either inside the welcoming tasting room or on the outside covered patio, complete with views of the Coastal Mountains.
+Seated tastings typically cost around $30 per person and feature a flight of estate-grown wines.

 Winter’s Hill Estate 3